Sushant-Suresh/Amazon_E-commerce_Data_Analysis_SQL_Project/README.md

 **Database**: `amazon_project`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore and analyze e-commerce data for Amazon.
+This project is designed to demonstrate my SQL skills and techniques which I used  to explore and analyze the e-commerce data for Amazon.
 The project involves setting up a database and answering specific business questions through SQL queries.

 ## Objectives